Back to top

 Q. Who is working on this project?

-A. Dewberry, an Elgin based architecture firm, was chosen by the Library Board following a rigorous competitive process.
+A. Dewberry, an Elgin-based architecture firm, was chosen by the Library Board following a rigorous competitive process.
 The architects’ experience with library renovation was a key factor in their selection.
 Pepper Construction of Barrington, Illinois, was selected as Construction Manager by the Library Board.
 The construction management firm carried out the approved design and was responsible for selecting and supervising subcontractors and vendors.
 In addition, library staff continued their deep involvement.

 Q. Was the library closed during construction?